sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Test Results:
 Passed as in the Admin UI for managing products, users could use spaces in product keywords names successfully.
+Comment : (no spaces after the comma is allowed)

 ![Screenshot from 2024-05-16 12-57-39](https://github.com/CivicTechFredericton/mealplanner/assets/99453690/99441f50-3577-4e9a-8036-985837c1b955)